 The Innovation Effect

-This article was first published in The Innovation Effect – An iPad app which provides a variety of engaging tools, techniques and new thinking to inspire women.
+This article was first published in The Innovation Effect – An iPad app that provides a variety of engaging tools, techniques and new thinking to inspire women.